 Cording is found commonly in the axilla (armpit) although it can occur in other areas and extend into the arm.
 This is often due to lymph node removal and again is part of the inflammatory response to surgery.
 Cording mostly causes a restriction in movement and can feel like a pulling or tight sensation in the arm; you may also notice cords in the axilla/arm, and these tend to feel like guitar strings.
 Just to reassure you this is quite common and can be treated by a specialist physiotherapist.

 If you find you’re struggling with side effects or have any questions, mention it to a member of your medical team.
 A referral can be made to a physiotherapist who will carry out an assessment and tailor a treatment plan to suit your individual needs.
 Treatments might include myofascial release (a form of massage to relieve tightness in the connective tissues), a strengthening and stretching program, postural advice, MLD, education, cord release and exercise advice.

-I qualified as a physiotherapist 10 years ago and throughout this time I have always had a keen interest in oncology.
-I currently practice at The LOC on Harley Street and The Wellington Hospital in St John’s Wood (North London).
+Rebecca qualified as a physiotherapist 10 years ago and she currently practices at The LOC on Harley Street and The Wellington Hospital in St John’s Wood (North London).

 Future Dreams hold a range of support groups, classes, workshops and events to help you and your carers during your breast cancer diagnosis.
 These are held both online and in person at the London-based Future Dreams House.
 To see what’s on offer and to book your place, see here.

 To return to the homepage of our Information Hub, click here where you can access helpful information, practical advice, personal stories and more.

 Reviewed March 2023